Analytic Computation of Dilaton Black Hole Quasinormal Modes via Seiberg-Witten Theory: Correspondence and connection formula

 where only ingoing waves are present at the horizon and only outgoing waves at spatial infinity.
 Then, we obtain the boundary conditions of Eq.~\eqref{BHCHE},

 Subsequently, by applying the quantization condition with the Matone relation

-we obtain the quasinormal modes.
-The Nekrasov-Shatashvili (NS) free energy can be obtained by instanton counting techniques (see Appendix~\ref{AppendixA}).
+we obtain the QNMs.
+The NS free energy can be obtained by instanton counting techniques (see Appendix~\ref{AppendixA}).
 The derivation of the connection formula and the quantization condition is presented in Appendix~\ref{AppendixB}.